Brace yourself! This post contains an infographic highlighting how one rat can turn into THOUSANDS in ONE YEAR!

 Under certain circumstances, the mother rat will eat her baby.
-It is thought that rats eat their babies because they are either deformed or are dying.
+It is thought that rats eat their babies because they are either deformed or dying.
 The mother rat will eat the young because they know it will only take up valuable resources from the mother, and it is unlikely to live anyway.
 Underneath this question is a video where you can see this happening.

 The following video contains images that may upset some viewers.

-If you want to know the answer to how many babies do rats have, then the answer is simple.
+If you want to know how many babies rats have, then the answer is simple.
 It is between 3 and 20, with an average of 7.

 Having said that, I wanted to expand on the question to give a further answer: How many rats can be created in 1 year from 2 rats.
 The number is astonishing!

 Although I was using the average over the calculation, it could be a lot more or a lot less.
 We are working with averages here.

-When you consider the number of rats that just 2 rats can produce, it is clear why there is a huge population of rats on our planet.
-Not all of them will invade your home, but it does make you realize just how close they must be to your own home.
+When you consider the number of rats that just 2 can produce, it is clear why our planet has a huge population of rats.
+Not all of them will invade your home, but it makes you realize how close they must be to your own home.

 You can do many things to keep rats away from your home, although it is worth familiarizing yourself with the common noises that indicate that you have rats in your attic or home.
 Knowing this info will help you get ahead of the game when getting rid of them!